Andrew Benintendi Preview, Player Props: White Sox vs. Royals

 Andrew Benintendi At The Plate

-- Benintendi has an OPS of .706, fueled by an OBP of .336 to go with a slugging percentage of .370.
-All three of those stats are tops among Chicago hitters this season.

-- He ranks 39th in batting average, 58th in on base percentage, and 126th in slugging among the qualifying hitters in baseball.
+- Among qualified hitters in baseball, he ranks 41st in batting average, 60th in on-base percentage, and 125th in slugging.

-- Benintendi has reached base via a hit in 92 games this season (of 124 played), and had multiple hits in 34 of those games.

-- Benintendi has had an RBI in 33 games this year (26.6%), including six multi-RBI outings (4.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Benintendi has driven home a run in 33 games this season (26.4%), including more than one RBI in 4.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.